slowernews/wisdom-tldr/chapters/chapter_appendix.md

 - analise fundamental e técnica no poker como nas accoes.
 Crashes are typical of complex systems.
 - good investors don’t sell investment advice and not talk about their returns.
 - why do you want to invest? to make excitement or to make money?

-> *"Asymmetric opportunities: invest in startups.
-Start a company.
-Create a book, podcast, video.
-Create a (software) product.
-Go on many first dates.
-Go to a cocktail party.
-Read a Lindy book.
-Move to a big city.
-Buy bitcoin.
-Tweet."
--- Naval Ravikant*

-> *"If you want to be wealthy, spend your time earning, learning, or relaxing.
-Outsource or ignore everything else."
--- Naval Ravikant*

-> *"Venture funds sell brand for the right to invest money."
--- Naval Ravikant*

-> *"I'm not interested in anything that's not sustainable.
-Friendships, investing, careers, podcasts, reading habits, exercise habits.
-If I can't keep it going, I'm not interested in it."
--- Morgan Housel*
 -->

 > *"I succeeded because I have a long attention span. (...)